dougmac3/KES_AEScriptsInfo/README.md

         //only define the buttons you want, up to 3
     ],

-    ////// TRIAL EXPIRATION  VARIABLES///////
+    ////// TRIAL ///////
     offerTrial: true, //set to false if you don't want to offer a trial mode, true if you do
-    trialLengthDays: 7, // length of trial

     // BETA MODE SETTINGS
     offerBeta: false, // set to true if you are distributing the script as a beta test, set the expiration date below